Exchange traded funds, or ETFs, are the investing vogue of recent years. Global assets held by ETFs are now worth a cool $4.2 trillion.

 The moral of the story

-Buying simple ETFs cheaply can be a solid investment strategy, if you’re prepared to be a hands-on managers of your investments.
+Buying simple ETFs cheaply can be a solid investment strategy, if you’re prepared to be a hands-on manager of your investments.

 If you’re using ETFs to do anything different, tread with care.